algofairness/fatconference-2019-toolkit-tutorial/README.md

-# Auditing Black Box Models
+# pip install fairness

-This is the repository fof the website for the FAT* 2018 tutorial on Auditing Black Box Models.
+This is the repository for the website for the FAT* 2019 tutorial on pip install fairness.

 ## Theme